oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

   https://objectstorage.us-ashburn-1.oraclecloud.com/p/YtpqXpUpPx1pPXFQa4Githwxx4bxp12q2yZJsCyzN0Y9-kpYr5nAOvLvwZfLHxXF/n/c4u04/b/moviestream_landing/o/custsales/custsales-2020-10.csv

+>**Important:** Your computer may not support downloading files to your local disk.
+If you are in this situation, you may be able to use another structured csv file with a header row, as this is just an example.

 2. Then navigate back to **Object Storage - Buckets** in the OCI Console as you did in the first few steps in the lab:

   ![The Storage menu, with Buckets highlighted](images/buckets.png)

-3. Select your compartment, if not selected already, and click the 'feedlab' bucket
+3. Select your compartment, if not selected already, and click the **feedlab** bucket

   ![The 'feedlab' object storage bucket](images/feedlab-bucket.png)

 4. Under **Objects**, click the **Upload** button.

-5. Find the 'custsales-2020-10.csv' file you just downloaded to your local machine, and click the **Upload** button to upload it.
+5. Find the **custsales-2020-10.csv** file you just downloaded to your local machine, and click the **Upload** button to upload it.

 6. Now go back to the Database Actions launchpad, click the **Data Load** card, select **Feed Data** and **Next** to view the details of your live feed.